CTSRD-CHERI/cheri-exercises/src/missions/use-after-free-control-flow/README.md

 # Exploiting heap use-after-free to manipulate control flow

 **This mission requires a CheriBSD sysroot and image with temporal safety!**
-The executable can be built for RISC-V and CHERI-RISC-V (and exploring both may be worthwhile), but the mission is for CHERI-RISC-V with heap temporal safety enforcement in place.
+The executable can be built for both RISC-V and CHERI-RISC-V (and exploring both may be worthwhile), but the mission is for CHERI-RISC-V with heap temporal safety enforcement in place.

 This mission is a potted exercise inspired by real-world vulnerabilities where an active adversary can influence the contents of a server's heap and, often